demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/Microsoft365Defender_description.md

 #### Required Permissions
 * microsoft-365-defender-incidents-list:
     * offline_access - Delegated
+    * AdvancedQuery.Read.All - Application - can be found under WindowsDefenderATP on the "APIs my organization uses" section.

       And one of the following:
       * Incident.Read.All	- Application - See section 4 in [this article](https://learn.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-user-context?view=o365-worldwide#create-an-app)